Joe Pullen: Incident

-While there is little agreement as to the details of lynching, both contemporary records and recent scholarly research are consistent as to the broad outlines.
+The details of the lynching are disputed, but both contemporary records and recent scholarly research are consistent as to the broad outlines.
 Joe Pullen, a tenant farmer, disputed a debt owed to his landlord W. T. Saunders.
 Pullen shot and killed Saunders and then, after collecting an additional firearm and ammunition, fled into the countryside.
 A mob formed and pursued Pullen, intending to capture him.
 Pullen managed to kill and wound several members of the mob before he was himself killed.
-The details surrounding the nature of the disagreement, who fired first, the size of the mob and the particulars of the manhunt, vary significantly.
+The details surrounding the nature of the disagreement, who fired first, the size of the mob, the particulars of the manhunt, and the numbers of casualties, vary significantly.

 Contemporary newspaper accounts

 The story made Associated Press newswire and was republished in many newspapers.
 The newswire story mentions the initial confrontation occurring just after noon on December 14.
 W.T.
 Saunders died with a bullet through his heart.
 Pullen then grabbed a shotgun along with his .38-caliber revolver and fled to swamps 3 miles away.
 Throughout the day, he was spotted by the posse formed, but was able to shoot at them and get away.
 He shot eleven members of the posse.
 A twelfth member was injured during setting up a machine gun.
 Pullen entrenched himself in a drainage ditch.
 The event ended at 1 a.m. on December 15 after the posse started a fire in the drainage ditch with members capturing him.
 The story suggested he was barely alive but died soon.

-The story lists wounded members of the posse:
+The story lists wounded and killed members of the posse: